Global MX-5 Cup: Global MX-5 Cup

 In 2016, the Global MX-5 Cup was launched.
 The series featured the new fourth generation Mazda MX-5, and a new prize package.
 The winner of the series was invited to test a Mazda powered Lola B08/80 prepared by Mazda Motorsports.
 Last season's championship contenders Dean II and Gallagher again competed at the front of the pack.
 Gallagher won the first race after Dean II started from pole position.
 The championship was won by 26-year old Nathanial Sparks.
 Sparks won a $200,000 scholarship to advance his racing career.
 The season culminated with a new invitational shootout format.
 The Mazda MX-5 Cup Global Invitational debuted with nineteen drivers from eight different countries.
 The inaugural edition was won by Sparks.
 Former FIA GT1 racer Gabriele Gardel also competed in the race.

-For 2017, sanctioning of the series was taken over from SCCA Pro Racing to IndyCar.
+For 2017, sanctioning of the series was taken over from SCCA Pro Racing by IndyCar.
 Promotion of the series was taken over by Andersen Promotions.
 Andersen Promotions, headed by Dan Andersen, also promotes and runs all series of the Road to Indy (USF2000, Pro Mazda Championship and Indy Lights).
 The Global MX-5 Series joined the IndyCar Series at the Grand Prix of Alabama, Kohler Grand Prix, Honda Indy Toronto and the Grand Prix at The Glen.

 Beginning in 2021, the series partnered with IMSA under a new sanctioning agreement.
 The series currently races at select WeatherTech SportsCar Championship events, while retaining a single IndyCar event (the Grand Prix of St. Petersburg).
 In 2022, the series will continue its annual visit to Road America, but will be part of the NASCAR Cup Series race weekend.

 Car

-2003-2005
+2003–2005

 In the early Mazdaspeed Miata Cup accepted first- and second generation Mazda MX-5s.
 The series followed Spec Miata rules as issued by the SCCA, NASA and Midwestern Council.
 Tyres from the labels Toyo, Kumho and Hankook were allowed.
 Three types of MX-5's were allowed to run in the series.
 The edition of the MX-5 built from 1990 through 1993 featured a 1.600cc engine.
 The car had a minimum weight of 2.300lbs.
 The second type allowed were cars built from 1994 through 1998.
 The car featured a 1.800cc engine and had a minimum weight of 2.350lbs.
 Lastly cars built from 1999 through 2005 featured a 1.800cc engine and had a minimum weight of 2.400lbs.

-2006-2015
+2006–2015

 Between 2006 and 2015, the series used the third generation Mazda MX-5.
 The car featured the standard 2.0L engine prepared by Mazdaspeed.
 Through the years, model years 2006 through 2014 were accepted.
 The engine featured modifications by Mazdaspeed such as a modified cold air intake.
 The gearbox was a stock 6-speed manual out of the Sport Package.
 The suspension and shocks were also provided by Mazdaspeed.
 Tires were provided by Hankook in 2006 and 2007.
 Between 2008 and 2009 the tires were provided by Kumho.
 As of 2010 the tires are provided by BFGoodrich.